holderbaum-io/think-about-website/pages/blog/late-bird.md

 > People buy as late as possible

 Amazingly, most of the early birds tickets were sold in the last one-and-a-half weeks before the deadline.
-While this does not sound surprising in retrospect, we did not anticipate this at such a scale. to the deadline).
+While this does not sound surprising in retrospect, we did not anticipate this at such a scale.

 ## Show me the Data!

-The net numbers of our budget are by no means affected.
 We sold about a third of our sales goal in the first third of our ticket sales campaign.
 Could not be better.
 But we did not anticipate the time distribution of those sales.
 A simplified forecast based on the early birds would look roughly like this:

 ![Graph that depicts ticket sales over time](/assets/images/blog/late-bird/diagram.png)